The Three-Ledger Methodology

 Rule 1: active is a derived attribute, not a stored flag.
 Whether a methodology specification version is currently active is computed by walking the audit ledger for that lineage's registration and deactivation entries; it is not stored on the methodology specification record itself.
 This rule is load-bearing because it makes the active state recoverable from history: any disagreement about whether a version was active at some past timestamp is resolved by replaying the audit ledger to that timestamp, not by trusting whatever flag happens to be set on a row right now.

 Rule 3: supersession is atomic.
 When v2 supersedes v1, the audit ledger records a single compound entry that both registers-and-activates v2 and deactivates v1.
 Never two entries.
-A two-entry implementation has a window — even a millisecond — during which either both versions are active (violating Rule 2) or neither is active (the lineage has no current version, and a derivation request in that window has no methodology under which to compute).
-The compound entry is one act, audit-ledger-atomic.
+An implementation that uses two entries has a window, even a millisecond, during which either both versions are active in violation of Rule 2, or neither is active so the lineage has no current version and a derivation request in that window has no methodology under which to compute.
+The compound entry is one act, atomic in the audit ledger.

-Rule 4: soft-delete is a derived predicate, not a stored state.
+Rule 4: soft deletion is a derived predicate, not a stored state.
 A methodology specification version is "soft-deleted" iff every version in its lineage is inactive.
 There is no is_deleted column.
 A lineage with v1 superseded by v2, both inactive, is soft-deleted; a lineage where v3 is currently active is not soft-deleted, even if v1 and v2 are inactive.
-This rule makes soft-delete reversible by future registration without any retroactive flag-flipping.
+This rule makes soft deletion reversible by future registration without any retroactive flipping of flags.

 8.2 The state matrix

-Every methodology specification version sits at the intersection of two axes: whether it is currently active (computed per Rule 1), and whether it has a current successor in its lineage (i.e., a successor version that is itself either active or has its own current successor).
+Every methodology specification version sits at the intersection of two axes: whether it is currently active, computed per Rule 1, and whether it has a current successor in its lineage, meaning a successor version that is itself either active or has its own current successor.
 The matrix has four cells; the rules forbid one of them.

-The forbidden cell — (active, superseded) — is the cell the rules exist to prevent.
-A version that is both active and superseded means the lineage has two active versions (this one, and the current successor), which is precisely Rule 2's violation.
-The substrate's write path checks this invariant on every methodology-related audit entry; any transition that would produce a forbidden-cell state is rejected at write time, before the audit entry is sealed.
+The forbidden cell, with states active and superseded, is the cell the rules exist to prevent.
+A version that is both active and superseded means the lineage has two active versions, this one and the current successor, which is precisely Rule 2's violation.
+The substrate's write path checks this invariant on every audit entry related to methodology; any transition that would produce a state in the forbidden cell is rejected at write time, before the audit entry is sealed.

 8.3 Why these rules are load-bearing

 These five rules are not a coding convention.
-They are the substrate's only defense against the first pathology of section 2 (immutable provenance, mutable methodology).
-Without them, the derivations ledger drifts: rows get flagged active and inactive in non-atomic sequences, soft-delete columns desynchronize from registration history, rollbacks resurrect old versions and produce derivations whose lineage cannot be reconstructed, and the question "which methodology produced this derivation?" becomes unanswerable.
+They are the substrate's only defense against the first pathology of section 2, immutable provenance with mutable methodology.
+Without them, the derivations ledger drifts: rows get flagged active and inactive in non-atomic sequences, columns for soft deletion desynchronize from registration history, rollbacks resurrect old versions and produce derivations whose lineage cannot be reconstructed, and the question "which methodology produced this derivation?" becomes unanswerable.
 With them, the derivations ledger is a forest of parallel tracks, every track fully recoverable, every transition between tracks recorded as a single atomic act in the audit ledger.

 When two instruments observe the same physical phenomenon and disagree, the disagreement is itself a finding of operational consequence.
 The methodology refuses the convenience of resolving such disagreements silently.